 Shahrukh Khan Didn't Talk To Priyanka Chopra About Don 3?
 Cold War To Be Blamed?
 PeeCee Drops A Hint

 On one side, foes like Deepika Padukone-Katrina Kaif, Abhishek Bachchan-Vivek Oberoi are turning friends; Priyanka Chopra and Shahrukh Khan, on the other, who used to share a warm equation, haven't ended their cold war yet!
-The reason behind the alleged rift between Shahrukh and PeeCee is known to none, but it's pretty clear that they're not on good terms.
+The reason behind the alleged rift between Shahrukh and PeeCee is known to none, but it's pretty clear they're not on good terms.
 Since a long time, rumours of Don 3 have been buzzing in the industry, and now PeeCee addresses the same!

 PeeCee Reacts To Don 3

-When asked if she will be returning with Don 3, PeeCee told Mumbai Mirror, "You will have to ask the producers that.
+When asked if she will return with Don 3, PeeCee told Mumbai Mirror, "You will have to ask the producers that.
 No one has spoken to me about it, it's been almost 10 years."

 We can't help but pick the subtle hint of PeeCee's that neither she nor SRK is on talking terms!